volkirik/downloadyoutube/Debug.md

 Debug
 =============

-<p>The latest version of the script added support for debugging using the web console.
-If the script doesn't work, the button disappears or you find other issues, use the instructions below to send some helpful when reporting bugs.</p>
+<p>If the script/extension doesn't work, the button disappears or you find other issues, use the instructions below to send some helpful information when reporting bugs.</p>

 <p><b>Firefox</b></p>